 - Production & Launch

 Put the project together, test it, and release it to the audience.

 Let people know about it: SEO, announcements, and network marketing.
 Track results and keep improving.
 Unlike the others, this phase is ongoing with no definite end date.

 With this approach, one phase doesn’t begin until the previous one ends.
 The plan is simple, but not always the most efficient, which is why we don’t prefer it.

 With this approach, two or more phases can proceed concurrently.
 The next phase begins before the previous one ends.
 This allows for later phases to inform earlier ones, and creates iteration opportunities during periods of overlap.

 The Creative Process

 After experiencing co-active creativity, some customers have decided to use our creative approach in their own work.
-Here’s an interactive graphic we use to illustrate the creative process.
+Learn more about you can apply our creative process to your next project.